Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

 ### Synchronous and asynchronous call
 All code in this article only use synchronous call to get results from job function.
 In fact, OneFlow can call job function asynchronously.
-For more details, please reference to [Obtain results from job function](../basics_topics/async_get.md).
+For more details, please refer to [Obtain results from job function](../basics_topics/async_get.md).

 ## Model Initialization, saving and loading